 Carroll Center Addition

 Carroll Center is currently used for preschool-aged classes, the Clubhouse afterschool program and various general interest programs.
-The Park District of Oak Park is planning to build an addition to Carroll Center on the south side of the building which will include two classrooms to accommodate the growing need for afterschool childcare and to address the Park District’s overall need for more program space.
-The current tot lot located in this area will be replaced with a new tot lot to the east of the center.
-The Park District plans to go out for bid on this project in early 2019 with construction slated to begin at the end of the 2018-19 school year.
-The project is expected to be completed by the end of December.
-During construction the Clubhouse afterschool program will be held inside Lincoln School and the Carroll Center preschool will be relocated to Fox Center.
-The estimated total cost of the project is $1.1 million.
-This project will be entirely funded through the Park District’s Capital Improvement Plan.
-View the Presentation.
+The Park District of Oak Park completed a 2,400 square foot building addition to Carroll Center in 2020 working with Tom Bassett Dilley Architects.
+The addition on the south side of the building includes two, 1,200 sq. ft. classrooms to accommodate the growing need for afterschool childcare and to address the Park District’s overall need for more program space.
+The old tot lot located south of the original center was replaced with a new tot lot to the east of the center.

 Previous Park Improvements